 Overall, about 32% of the fishing effort (by number of events) in 2023 took place between 36° S and 38° S (Table 3-11) and of this effort, about 39% took place in January to April 2023 (Table 3-12).
 This meant about an average of 12% of the overall effort took place in the leatherback hotspot area, ranging from 7-15% and without clear trend over the period 2008-2023.
-The total fishing effort (by number of events) was lower over the last three years (Table 3-11), although for the hotspot latitude effort in 2021 was slightly above average (Table 3-12).
-The number of vessels also decreased recently and was lowest during the summer months (Table 3-13).
+The total fishing effort (by number of events) was lower over the last three years, and the number of vessels about half the number of ten years previous (Table 3-11), although for the hotspot latitude effort in 2021 was slightly above average (Table 3-12).
+The number of vessels also decreased recently with around five 'core' vessels dominating the catches from the hotspot region and was lower during the summer months (Table 3-13).

-A spatial axis provided an alternative method of viewing the fishery (Table 3-1-Table 3-3).
+A spatial axis provided an alternative method of viewing the fishery (Figure 3-1-Figure 3-3).
 The seasonal southerly extension of the fishery around the North Island was apparent, and although some fishing remained in the leatherback bycatch hotspot area throughout the year, there have been numerous other fishing locations in each month.
 The importance of more northerly fishing grounds seemed to have declined a little over time, and effort was most pronounced in the hotspot between 2015 and 2019.
 When viewed in this way, the peak of leatherback captures in 2021 was not associated with a clear change in spatial distribution of effort around the North Island.
 However, the percentage of the overall number of fishing events occurring off the North Island was relatively high in 2021 and reached a time-series peak for 37-38°S (at 24% of events; average 15%; see latitude labelled "38" in Table 3-11).